 To understand comprehensively, there is a term called a hoax, misinformation, and disinformation.
 In the book Hoax: A History of Deception; 5,000 Years of Fakes, Forgeries, and Fallacies Ian Tattersall defined the hoax as a vast issue of incorrect which so fashioned as to invite reflexive, unthinking acceptance by the greatest number of persons of the most varied social identities and of the highest possible social pretensions to gull its victims into putting up the highest possible social currency in support of the hoax.
 But not only that, but there is also misinformation, defined as incorrect or misleading information presented as fact, and similar to misinformation, there’s is a term called disinformation.
 Disinformation is a subset of propaganda and is defined as false information that is spread deliberately to deceive people.

 What is Infodemics?

-dr. Dito explains, infodemic is a phenomenon of misinformation and unreliability, which spreads quickly and makes people confused, depressed, and other behaviors.
-This can also be a distrust of the community to health experts and the government which leads to the division of the society.
+dr. Dito explains that infodemic is a phenomenon of misinformation and unreliability, which spreads quickly and makes people confused, depressed, and other behaviors.
+This can also be a distrust of the community of health experts and the government which leads to the division in the society.

-The government through KOMINFO has actually helped a lot to prove that the news can be accounted for or not.
+The government through KOMINFO has actually helped a lot to prove whether the news can be accounted for or not.

 The Key to Accelerating Literacy Intelligence for the millennials: